List of Fraggle Rock characters

 The following characters appear in Fraggle Rock, its animated spin-off, and all related projects.

 Fraggles

-The Fraggles are anthropomorphic creatures, about 22 in tall", with fur in a wide variety of colors and a tail similar to a lion's, with a tuft of fur on the end.
+The Fraggles are anthropomorphic creatures, about 22 in tall, with fur in a wide variety of colors and a tail with a tuft of fur on the end.
 They live in a network of caves called Fraggle Rock, populated by a variety of creatures, and seeming to connect to at least two different worlds in separate dimensions of time and space.
 Fraggles spend much of their carefree lives in play, exploring their worlds, and generally enjoying themselves.
 However, at the same time they maintain a complex culture and society, with each individual having rights and responsibilities.
 They have basic skill with tools and with rudimentary machinery, and the concept of war is known to them (although wars between Fraggles are very rare).
 Fraggles live on a diet of vegetables, especially radishes.
 If individuals touch their heads together before falling asleep they can "share dreams".